-Pace University, through its internal Information Technology Services (ITS) and relationships with hardware, software, and communications service-providers, makes every effort to maintain uninterrupted availability of information-technology resources, including a secure and stable environment on the World Wide Web for distance-learning courses, communications with professors, and access to University departments.
-However, information-technology resources, communications (including email), intranet, and the Internet may occasionally be interrupted or made unavailable by causes beyond the University’s reasonable control.
-The University shall not be responsible for refund of any tuition or fees in the event of any such occurrence; neither shall the University be liable for any consequential damages as a result thereof.
-Instruction and/or course work that is interrupted, delayed, or lost as result of such occurrences shall be completed by arrangement acceptable to the professor and/or chair of an affected course.
+Pace University, through its internal Information Technology Services (ITS) and relationships with hardware, software, and communications service providers, makes every effort to maintain uninterrupted availability of information technology resources, including a secure and stable environment on the World Wide Web for distance learning courses, communications with professors, and access to University departments.
+However, information technology resources, communications (including e-mail), intranet, and the Internet may occasionally be interrupted or made unavailable by causes beyond the University's reasonable control.
+The University is not responsible for refund of any tuition or fees in the event of any such occurrence; neither shall the University be liable for any consequential damages as a result thereof.
+Instruction and/or coursework that are interrupted, delayed, or lost as a result of such occurrences shall be completed by arrangement acceptable to the professor and/or chair of an affected course.

 All Pace students are issued electronic mail accounts (email), which will be used from time to time by the University administration and faculty as a means of communication.
 Students are expected to familiarize themselves with this account as soon as possible after registration and are required to check this email account regularly.
 Students may forward messages from their Pace-provided email account to any non-Pace personal account, and the University provides assistance in establishing this mail forwarding.
 However, the University cannot assume any liability for mail delivery outside of its network or for third-party systems.
 Student email accounts can be found at: